 From installing walking tracks in every elementary school to installing refillable water bottle stations in every Sumner County Schools facility, Coordinated School Health is doing what we can to combat the rise of childhood obesity in Sumner County.
 In 2017, CSH launched the ReThink Your Drink Campaign to educate Sumner County students, staff, and parents of the harmful effects of consuming sugar-sweetened beverages and to encourage healthier beverage options.
 Sugar sweetened beverages are one of the number one factors leading to the drastic increase in childhood obesity.

-Coordinated School Health will be providing Healthy School Teams with a ReThink Your Drink Toolkit which will include:
+Coordinated School Health provided Healthy School Teams with a ReThink Your Drink Toolkit which will included:

 1. Nutrition related posters to put up at each school, particularly at water fountains and the cafeteria